n0-computer/awesome-iroh/contributing.md

 ## Adding an new Item

 - Try to fit your item into an existing sections.
 [Open a suggestion](https://github.com/n0-computer/awesome-iroh/issues/new) to start as discussion about any new sections.
-- Add a new item to the bottom of the list in a section.
+- Insert your item in the list in a section respecting [lexicographic ordering](https://en.wikipedia.org/wiki/Lexicographic_order) (tip: in vim visual mode: `:sort i`).
 - If a duplicate item exists, discuss why the new item should replace it.
 - Check your spelling & grammar.
 - The item must follow this format: